mikrono/tModLoaderWiki_kr_ko/Basic-Sounds.md

 Add `using Terraria.ID;` to the top of your source file.
 ### No sound plays with custom sounds
 Check the spelling and try again.
+### "Ensure that the specified stream contains valid PCM mono or stereo wave data."
+Run your .wav through [Audacity](http://www.audacityteam.org/download/) using `File->Export Audio->Wav (Microsoft) signed 16-bit PCM`.
+For reference, the following are the allowed parameters for Wav files:
+1. Must be a PCM wave file
+2. Can only be mono or stereo
+3. Must be 8 or 16 bit
+4. Sample rate must be between 8,000 Hz and 48,000 Hz

 ## Relevant References
 * [Vanilla SoundIDs](https://github.com/blushiemagic/tModLoader/wiki/Vanilla-Sound-IDs)